kullrich/CRBHits/paper.md

 protein function [@altenhoff2019inferring].
 The initial sequence search step is classically performed with the Basic Local Alignment Search Tool (blast) [@altschul1990basic] and due to evolutionary constraints, in most cases protein coding sequences are compared between two species.
-Downstream analysis use the resulting RBH to cluster sequence pairs and build so- called orthologous groups like e.g. [OrthoFinder](https://github.com/davidemms/OrthoFinder) [@emms2015orthofinder] and other tools.
+Downstream analysis use the resulting RBH to cluster sequence pairs and build so-called orthologous groups like e.g. [OrthoFinder](https://github.com/davidemms/OrthoFinder) [@emms2015orthofinder] and other tools.

 The CRBH algorithm was introduced by @aubry2014deep and builds upon the traditional